weiyz23/weiyz23/README.md

 ---

-I'm a Ph.D. student at the **Institute for Network Sciences and Cyberspace, Tsinghua University**, advised by [Prof. Xia Yin](https://www.cs.tsinghua.edu.cn/csen/info/1309/4354.htm), with research guidance from [Xingang Shi](https://www.insc.tsinghua.edu.cn/inscen/info/1255/1087.htm).
+I'm a Ph.D. student at the **Institute for Network Sciences and Cyberspace, Tsinghua University**, advised by [Prof. Xia Yin](https://www.cs.tsinghua.edu.cn/csen/info/1309/4354.htm).
 Previously, I received my B.Eng. from the Department of Computer Science and Technology at Tsinghua University in 2023.

 ## 🔬 Research